You feel the heavy pit in your stomach, as you hear the words in your head, it’s been a week since the last time you did it.

 It started with one skip from the gym which turned into two and then three.
 Before you know it, it’s been a week since the last time you hit the treadmill.

-Now you find yourself slouch on the couch after a long day, simply settled for a bag of chips because it’s all you can muster today, exhausted more than ever, uncertain how you got to this point.
+Now you find yourself a slouch on the couch after a long day, simply settled for a bag of chips because it’s all you can muster today, exhausted more than ever, uncertain how you got to this point.

 Yesterday, you promised to do it again today.